JetBrains-Research/code-summarization-dataset/README.md

   - `work_log.txt` -- log file

 ## III.
-Repositories filtering and analysis (module reposprovider)
+Repositories filtering and analysis (module provider)

-reposfinder + reposanalyzer modules
+search + analysis modules

 **Input:** list of urls to existing GitHub repositories, search and analysis configs

 **Output:**
 1. lists of 'good' and 'bad' repositories after filters applying with explanation about filters results
-2. for each 'good' repository all summary information extracted with reposanalyzer module
+2. for each 'good' repository all summary information extracted with analysis module

 ### 1. Run